EarthlingInteractive/PHPProjectInitializer/README.md

 remove and build everything the project needs to run, respectively.

 Config files are JSON instead of PHP so that non-PHP utilities can read them.

+Config JSON files should not be checked into the repository, but example config files (with a .example extension) may be to give hints to people who check out the project.

 I don't really like that the directory Composer sticks all its dependencies is called 'vendor' because it doesn't indicate the purpose of that directory